dgaydukov/cert-aws/sa/files/sa.md

 You can't delete version from console, if you try you get `You can’t delete object versions because Multi-factor authentication (MFA) delete is enabled for this bucket.
 To modify MFA delete settings, use the AWS CLI, AWS SDK, or the Amazon S3 REST API.`.
 If you try to delete from cli without 2fa you will get `An error occurred (AccessDenied) when calling the DeleteObject operation: Mfa Authentication must be used for this request`.
 If you supply 2fa and run `aws s3api delete-object --bucket=my2fadeletebucket --key=dummy.pdf --version-id=hZaCTAcGEMX9tzF6MUfAq4obRq_AhWk8 --mfa="arn:aws:iam::ACCOUNT_ID:mfa/user2fa 547063" --profile=user2fa`
 you will get `An error occurred (AccessDenied) when calling the DeleteObject operation: This operation may only be performed by the bucket owner`.
 So only root user can delete versions from now on.
+Bucket can be in 1 of 3 state:
+* unversioned (the default)
+* versioning-enabled - once you enable versioning, you can't disable it, you can only suspend and bucket would be in versioning-suspended status.
+Once you enable versioning existing objects get version `null`.
+* versioning-suspended - for each put `null` version is added for object, if you add second time object with same name, it just overwrite object with `null` version
+Example of file upload/remove for different stage:
+* unversioned: - upload - file1/file2 (no versions, if we remove object we actually remove object)
+* enable versioning: upload - file3.
+Now file1/file2 - versionID - null, file3 - `8Vj9YCaBwERBxRv2SmwuwE12P3HVUv8o`
+Reupload file1/file3 and delete file2.
+Now all files has 2 versions:
+    * file1 - null & current
+    * file2 - null & delete marker
+    * file3 - `8Vj9YCaBwERBxRv2SmwuwE12P3HVUv8o` & current
+* suspend versioning.
+Reupload file1 -  some versionId & null as current version.
+You can delete only object whose version is null.
+If you delete object with some other versionID - delete marker with `null` versionID is added
+So the key is if you change state of s3 bucket, existing objects not changed, what changes - how s3 treat put/get/delete operations.
 * use access logging to track who/which bucket/what action was executed on s3
 Although s3 is object-based storage, you can easily emulate OS by creating objects like `path1/path2/file1` S3/S3_IA/Glacier - replicate data across 3 AZ go guarantee data won't be lost in case of emergency.